Learn Cypriot Greek digitally.

 Illustration of green olives on a branch with leaves

-Text reading "cyprusays" in a stylized font on a black background.
+The logo for 'cyprusays' written in a beige stylized font on a black background.